 Less safe than you probably think.

-An investigation by the International Consortium of Investigative Journalists (ICIJ), in conjunction with over 50 media partners around the world, found that in the past 10 years, there were more than 1.7 million injuries from medical devices of all types.
+Patients report suffering life-altering injuries and disabilities from defective device implants.
+How often do devices cause harm?
+An investigation by the International Consortium of Investigative Journalists (ICIJ) found that in a recent 10 year period there were more than 1.7 million injuries from medical devices of all types.
 Additionally, there were almost 83,000 deaths.

 What types of devices cause the most harm?